-Richlister Ryman co-founder John Ryder expands village chain with $160m deal
+Richlister Ryman co-founder John Ryder expands village chain with $750m plans

-Richlister and Ryman Healthcare co-founder John Ryder is expanding a new national chain of retirement villages in a business which plans to buy further land for a new $160 million project.
+Richlister and Ryman Healthcare co-founder John Ryder is expanding a new $750 million national chain of retirement villages in a business which has just bought further land for a new $160m project.

-Christchurch-headquartered Qestral Corporation, whose shareholders include Ryder along with Simon and Jeremy O'Dowd and private equity firm Direct Capital, today announced it intended to buy land for a $160 million retirement village at Halswell in Christchurch.
+Christchurch-headquartered Qestral Corporation, whose shareholders include Ryder along with brothers Simon and Jeremy O'Dowd and private equity firm Direct Capital, today announced it had bought land for a $160m retirement village at Halswell, Christchurch.

-That adds to projects in Northland, Hamilton, Nelson and Burwood in Christchurch.
+That adds to projects in Northland, Hamilton, Nelson and Burwood in Christchurch where Ryder said villages with a projected end value of $750m would be built.

 "Christchurch-based retirement village developer and operator, Qestral Corporation, is buying 12 hectares of land in Halswell, between Milns and Sparks Roads, to develop a new retirement village called Banbury Park," a statement said.